adi-dee/scroll-tell/README.md

 ← `index.html`:
 The example uses Goldenberg's Sticky Overlay tutorial to implement scrolling interactions with video and images.
+Look through the code - you should find examples of the following:
 - A background video

 - Styles for layout